-It is the policy of Thomas County Board of Education that a student shall not possess, use, handle or transmit any object the reasonable can be considered a weapon on property or in a building owned or leased by a school district, at a school function, or on a bus or other transportation provided by the school district.
-Weapons may include, but are not limited to:
+• Tardiness 5th Offense: 10 Days OSS/Possible recommendation for tribunal.
+Penalty at the discretion of the Principal.
+1st Offense: Warning/Parent notification 2nd Offense: Time-out/Parent notification 3rd Offense: 1 Day ISS/Parent notification 4th Offense: 3 Days ISS/Parent conference 5th Offense: 5 Days ISS/Parent conference 6th Offence: Additional ISS days/Parent conference 22.
+UNLAWFUL EAVESDROPPING OR SURVEILLANCE-INVASION OF PRIVACY 10 Days OSS/Parent notification/Possible recommendation for a tribunal & notification of law SURVEILLANCE-INVASION OF TRIVACT enforcement 23.
+VANDALISM/DESTRUCTION OF SCHOOL PROPERTY/MISUSE OF COMPUTERS • Restitution for all damages, a minimum of a 5-10 Days OSS/Possible recommendation for tribunal/Possible notification of law officials where students appear to be in violation of the law.
+24. VIOLENCE AGAINST A TEACHER/SCHOOL PERSONNEL Intentional physical attack against a teacher or school personnel with the intent to cause bodily harm resulting in severe injuries or any physical attack against a teacher or school personnel. • 10 Days OSS/Parent notification/Possible notification of law enforcement/Recommendation for tribunal.
+25. WEAPONS It is the policy of Thomas County Board of Education that a student shall not possess, use, handle or transmit any object the reasonable can be considered a weapon on property or in a building owned or leased by a school district, at a school function, or on a bus or other transportation provided by the school district.
+Weapons may include, but are not limited to: a.

-- a.
 Any handgun, firearm, rifle, shotgun or similar weapon; any explosive compound or incendiary device; or, any other dangerous weapon as defined in O.C.G.A.
-16-11-121, including a rocket launcher, bazooka, recoilless rifle, mortar, or hand grenade. - b.
+16-11-121, including a rocket launcher, bazooka, recoilless rifle, mortar, or hand grenade. b.
 Any hazardous object, including any dirk, bowie knife, switchblade knife, ballistic knife, any other knife having a blade of two or more inches, straight-edge razor, razor blade, spring stick, knuckles, whether made from metal, thermoplastic, wood, or other similar material, blackjack, any bat, club, or other bludgeon-type weapon, or any flailing instrument consisting of two or more rigid parts connected in such a manner as to allow them to swing freely, which may be known as a nun chahka, nun chuck, nunchaku shuriken, or fighting chain, or any disc, of whatever configuration, having at least two points or pointed blades which is designed to be thrown or propelled and which may be known as a throwing star or oriental dart, or any instrument of like kind, any non-lethal air gun, and any stun gun or Taser.
-Such term shall not include any of these instruments used for classroom work authorized by the teacher. - a.
-Students who possess any weapon described in paragraph a in violation of this policy will be subject to a disciplinary tribunal with a minimum of a one calendar year expulsion and notification of law officials. - b.
+Such term shall not include any of these instruments used for classroom work authorized by the teacher. a.
+Disciplinary tribunal with a minimum of a one calendar year expulsion and notification of law officials. b.
 9 Days OSS/parent and possible law enforcement notification if law is violated and recommendation for tribunal.
 A student who uses or threatens to use a weapon on a student or employee will be suspended for a formal hearing.

-\\ NOTE: ALL DISCIPLINARY DISPOSITIONS ARE SUBJECT TO THE DISCRETION OF THE PRINCIPAL AND SUPERINTENDENT.
+NOTE: ALL DISCIPLINARY DISPOSITIONS ARE SUBJECT TO THE DISCRETION OF THE PRINCIPAL AND SUPERINTENDENT.
 THIS CODE OF CONDUCT SERVES AS A GUIDE ONLY.